MetinYalcinkaya/DotfilesLinux/README.md

   - Ripgrep for telescope.nvim
 - Nerd font
 - Terminal that supports true colors
-  - oh-my-zsh for the theme

 ## Installation

-1. Install `homebrew`
-2. Install GNU Stow `brew install stow`
+1. Install GNU Stow `sudo pacman -S stow`
-3. Clone this repository (Preferably to ~/.dotfiles/)
+2. Clone this repository (Preferably to ~/.dotfiles/)
+   - Clone with `git clone --recurse-submodules git@github.com:MetinYalcinkaya/DotfilesLinux.git ~/.dotfiles`
-4. Run `make` in your terminal from the ~/.dotfiles/ directory
+3. Run `make` in your terminal from the ~/.dotfiles/ directory

+## TODO

+- New screenshot